openstack-archive/ec2-driver/README.md

 The driver should now be loaded.
 The contents of the repository is mapped to `/opt/stack/nova/nova/virt/ec2/`, and you can edit it directly from your host computer with an IDE of your choice.

 ###Important notes
-Suspend and resume In Amazon’s EC2 there is no concept of suspend and resume on instances.
-Therefore, we simply stop EC2 instances when suspended and start the instances when resumed and reusing the existing methods with tests.
+In Amazon’s EC2 there is no concept of suspend and resume on instances.
+Therefore, we simply stop EC2 instances when suspended and start the instances when resumed, we do the same on pause and un-pause.

 ##To Be Continued